MPs call for Waspi women to get state pension compensation before Parliament's summer break

 A DWP spokesperson said: “We are considering the Ombudsman’s report and will respond in due course, having cooperated fully throughout this investigation.
 The government has always been committed to supporting all pensioners in a sustainable way that gives them a dignified retirement whilst also being fair to them and taxpayers.

-“The State Pension is the foundation of income in retirement and will remain so as we delivered a further 8.5% rise this month, increasing the state pension for 12 million pensioners.
+“The state pension is the foundation of income in retirement and will remain so as we delivered a further 8.5% rise in April, increasing the state pension for 12 million pensioners.
 This has seen the full rate of the new State Pension rise by £900."

 Waspi urges supporters to contact local MPs